vibbits/nextflow-workshop/README.md

 ## General context

-This repository contains the materials (exercises) for the workshop on containers of May 20, 2021.
-We will focus on Docker and Singularity.
+This repository contains the materials (exercises) for the workshop on Nextflow on 10-11th November 2024.
-Subsequent editions have taken place in January and October 2022 and March 2023, October 2023 and February 2024.

-Some exercises are inspired upon the examples from [Microsoft Azure ML github repo](https://github.com/Azure/azureml-examples).
-The content of this repo is licensed with MIT license.

-Other exercises are co-created with the [Code Reproducibility team of the ELIXIR network](https://github.com/elixir-europe-training/CodeReproducibility)

 The **presentations** which goes alongside this material can be found [in the Lesson overview: Slides](#2) .